|

 carried, two per airship.

-One casualty of this redevelopment was Brindcommon Farm
+casualty of this redevelopment was Brindcommon Farm which

-which was demolished to clear the approach to the landing
+was demolished to clear the approach to the landing field.

-field.
-Besides the living accommodation, there were the
+Besides the living accommodation, there were the office

-office blocks, technical area, a large hydrogen gas works,
+blocks, technical area, a large hydrogen gas works, electric

-electric powerhouse, stores, fuel dump and workshops.
-All
+powerhouse, stores, fuel dump and workshops.
+All built on

-built on the left side of the approached road.
-On the right
+the left side of the approached road.
+On the right side

-One shed for the rigid type airship flanked by two smaller
+shed for the rigid type airship flanked by two smaller sheds

-sheds which housed the non-rigid type airship and provided
+which housed the non-rigid type airship and provided a wind

 By 1919 Howden was to boast the largest airship shed in